chaoshades/rmvx-ebjb-ip-system/README.md

 # rmvx-ebjb-ip-system

-Adds an IP (Item Points) system to use skills attached to your equipment to your RPG Maker VX game.
+Adds an IP (Item Points) system to use skills attached to your equipment like in "Lufia 2" to your RPG Maker VX game.

 ## Table of contents